 SOCKS5 Proxy vs. Virtual Private Networks (VPN)

 While SOCKS proxies are good at hiding IPs, they are still limited in many ways.
+This is especially true when it comes to your actual data.
 It’s because of that that many people prefer their SOCKS proxy to be part of a VPN service instead.

-One of the limitations of a SOCKS5 proxy is the lack of traffic encryption.
+One of the limitations of a SOCKS5 proxy is the lack of data encryption.
 This is the biggest difference between a proxy and a VPN: the latter encrypts your data end-to-end.
+You are only masked with a SOCKS5 proxy.
+VPN actually encrypts your data.

 ISP and Government Firewall

-With a VPN connection, masking starts at the root of the request (your computer).
-On the other hand, SOCKS5 masking starts when the request is received at the proxy server.
-This means that your Internet service provider can monitor your activity with SOCKS5, but not with VPN.
-If a government body is blocking certain websites, it will often do it through ISP activity monitoring firewalls.
-Using a VPN allows you to bypass these firewalls.
-SOCKS5 does not.
+With a VPN connection, data security starts at the root of the request (your computer).
+On the other hand, SOCKS5 proxy masking starts when the data is received at the proxy server.
+This means that your Internet service provider can monitor your network activity with a SOCKS5 proxies, but not on a VPN network.
+If a government body is blocking certain websites, it will often do it through ISP activity monitoring firewall.
+Using a VPN allows you to bypass these protocols.
+SOCKS5 proxy does not.

-The biggest advantage of SOCKS5 is that, because it doesn’t do any encryption, it can direct requests at a higher speed than VPNs.
-That’s is why many users will opt to use a combination of both to protect their online activity without sacrificing speed.
+The biggest advantage of SOCKS5 proxy is that, because it doesn’t do any encryption, it can direct requests at a higher speed than VPN servers.
+That’s is why many users will opt to use a combination of both a SOCKS5 proxy and a VPN network to protect their online activity without sacrificing speed.
+SOCKS5 VPN features are great ways to improve your privacy while keeping your speed as high as possible.

 SOCKS5 proxies are a game-changer for privacy, IP masking, and speed.
 However, when it comes to the security of your data and complete anonymity, you still need that extra layer of encryption that only comes from a VPN.